Zrrg/dockerphp/README.md

     docker-compose up

 You may use `docker-compose up -d` form for launching container detached from the terminal.

+You are now free to edit php server content while its running in container.

 Use `docker-compose down` to shut down the server.